NEC0S/AttendanceSystem_FaceRecognition/README.md

 ### Week 2: OpenCV Basics

 - **Day 1-2:** Introduction to OpenCV
-  - Install OpenCV and explore its documentation.
+  - Introduction to OpenCV and explore its documentation.
   - Learn how to read and display images using OpenCV.

 - **Day 3-4:** Image Processing with OpenCV
   - Study basic image processing techniques like blurring, resizing, and thresholding.
   - Practice applying these techniques on sample images.
+  - Make a small project to count number of various objecs.

 - **Day 5-7:** Face Detection with OpenCV
   - Understand face detection algorithms.